holycrap872/ucls-ms-intro-to-cs/CourseMaterials/course_energizers/00_card_sorting/lesson_plan.md

     - Go!
 - Re-divide into new groups
     - If necessary
+- Parallel vs. Sequential algorithms
 - Have winning group explain their strategy
+    - Draw as a parallel algorithm
+    - What is the _most_ people you could conceivable have?
+(53)
+- Watch sorting algorithm race video
-- Discussion topics
+    - https://www.youtube.com/watch?v=BeoCbJPuvSE

+## Possible Extensions

 - Sorting for census in 1890
-    - Parallel algorithms
-    - https://www.youtube.com/watch?v=BeoCbJPuvSE